Gosia-Ras/odin-recipes/README.md

 This is a project from [The Odin Project](https://www.theodinproject.com/) Foundations course. </br></br>
 This is a simple HTML page that links to a few recipes.
 Each recipe contains an image, ingredients list and steps list.
 </br>
-This project had no requirements on CSS, it is purely HTML based.